rakeshbm/llm-tournament-widget/README.md

 1. **Create a Tournament**:
    - Enter a question that all prompts should answer
-   - Add 2-16 different prompt variations
+   - Add 2-8 different prompt variations
-   - Click "Begin Tournament"
+   - Click "Submit"

 2. **Vote on Matches**:
    - Compare responses side-by-side